scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     buddhiṁ buddhi-matāṁ vibheda hi tadā
         dhātrā bhavān preṣitaḥ

-At a time when religion was evaluated in terms of bodily relationship, saintliness was determined by ignorance, and *yoga* practice was motivated by sensual pleasure; when scholarship was cultivated just for voidism, *japa* was conducted for the sake of fame, and penance was performed out of vindictiveness; when charity was given out of pride, and on the pretext of spontaneous devotion the most gross, sinful acts were perpetrated—and in all such anomalous situations even the intelligentsia were at loggerheads with one another... at that very time, you were sent by the Almighty Creator.
+At a time when religion was evaluated in terms of bodily relationship, saintliness was determined by ignorance, and *yoga* practice was motivated by sensual pleasure; when scholarship was cultivated just for voidism, *japa* was conducted for the sake of fame, and penance was performed out of vindictiveness; when charity was given out of pride, and on the pretext of spontaneous devotion the most gross, sinful acts were perpetrated — and in all such anomalous situations even the intelligentsia were at loggerheads with one another... at that very time, you were sent by the Almighty Creator.

 #### 5